 In our last post, we covered the technical research that goes into building SSO for Enterprise, and this post will detail the product specification best practices that are required to create a compelling, yet secure, user experience.
 This list might seem long, but we’ve included many things you’ll need for a robust implementation.
-While most of the tips are table-stakes for a releasable enterprise SSO feature, we’ve added some Bonus tips as well to uncover the extra mile.
+While most of the tips are table-stakes for a releasable enterprise SSO feature, we’ve added some :sparkles: Bonus tips :sparkles: as well to uncover the extra mile.

 Skip email verification once you have SSO setup.